Professional guitarist bio

 In November of 2013, his first book, a biography about the legendary jazz guitar player Billy Bean, was published by Midoriyama Publishing.
 Entitled Billy Bean: The Life and Music of a Jazz Guitar Legend, the book provides an in-depth biography of Bean's life and catalog of his autograph manuscripts.

-His latest book (available in August 2015), A Guitarist's Guide to Chord Construction.
-Volume 1: Root-Position Voicings, offers guitar players a creative approach to constructing chords of all families from three to six notes in size.
+A Guitarist's Guide to Chord Construction.
+Volume 1: Root-Position Voicings was released in 2015.
+His latest book (2017), A Guitarist's Guide to Chord Construction.
+Volume 2: Inversions, completes the Chord Construction series that provides guitar players a creative and practical approach to constructing chords of all families from three to six notes.